 In fact, even wildlife biologists know very little about what causes this color variation.
 After Steve Volkman, pictured below, brought his catch to them for answers, they admitted defeat.
 “We were as stumped as the angler when it came in,” explains Ryan Koenigs, the senior biologist at Wisconsin’s Department of Natural Resources.

 If you catch one of these, first, consider yourself very, very lucky.
 Second, be sure to bring it to your local wildlife management agency so they can check it out!

 Species matters for crappie, and you’ll find that they rarely have the same habitat preferences, even in the same lake.

 What are the behavioral similarities?

 Crappie are low-light, ambush predators, and both species (and hybrids) are morning and night feeders.
-Prime hours are the 90 minutes surrounding dawn as well as midnight to 2 a.m.
+The best time to catch crappie is in the 90 minutes surrounding dawn as well as midnight to 2 a.m.